hashicorp/packer/website/source/docs/builders/amazon-ebssurrogate.html.md

     incase packer exits ungracefully.
 Possible values are "stop" and "terminate", default is `stop`.

--   `skip_metadata_api_check` - (boolean) Skip the AWS Metadata API check.
-    Useful for AWS API implementations that do not have a metadata API endpoint.
-Setting to `true` prevents Packer from authenticating via the Metadata API.
-You may need to use other authentication methods like static credentials, configuration variables, or environment variables.

 -   `skip_region_validation` (boolean) - Set to true if you want to skip validation of the region configuration option.
 Default `false`.